Why Do We Use/Need Apple IDs?

 No App Store

-Managed Apple IDs, unlike their Under-13 predecessor, cannot buy apps or music (Apple categorizes them as non-commerce accounts).
-The App Store app will not appear on 1:1 iPads as a result.
+Managed Apple IDs cannot buy apps or music (Apple categorizes them as non-commerce accounts).
+This applies to teacher Apple IDs as well.
+The App Store app will not appear on student 1:1 iPads as a result.

-Apple has their own support article on Managed Apple IDs, which you can find here.
+Apple also has their own support article on Managed Apple IDs, which you can find here.